nz-supermarket/supermarket-deals-ror/README.md

 Currently will start this project from scratch.
 Automation in the web application should remove any manual labour needed.
-Few features I could think of right now in comparasion to the old project:
+Few features I could think of right now in comparison to the old project:
 * better sorting
 * better searching
 * better view & display (mobile and desktop compatibility)